 things to remember

 Minimalism doesn't mean you can't buy any more clothes or material items, you just want to be conscious of what you're purchasing.
 Over time, you may start to collect a few more items than you want to and thats okay.
 It's a life long journey and you're always going to be getting stuff and getting rid of stuff.
 But if you want to live a minimalistic life, do your best to be intentional with your purchases.
 Try to limit impulse purchases and be more of a conscious consumer.

 You may go through phases where it feels better to have a bit more items and at other times you'll feel best having just the bare minimum, depending on what you're doing and how you're living at the time.
-As I said earlier, it's not about the numbers, it's about releasing attachment to material objects... knowing that they do not bring fulfillment and joy.
+As I said earlier, it's not about the numbers, it's about releasing attachment to material objects... knowing that they do not bring long term joy.
 Instead, we should focus more on experiences and connections with others if we wish to live a more fulfilling life!

 Finally, one of the most important things to remember is that minimalism is not a destination, it's a journey.
 Don't be too hard on yourself or take it too seriously, it's only purpose is to benefit your life!
 So enjoy the process. ❤︎